Greg Gumbel, longtime sports broadcaster, dies at 78

 By Ashley R. Williams, CNN

-(CNN) — Greg Gumbel, a longtime sports broadcaster, has died at 78 following a battle with cancer, according to CBS Sports.

-His wife and daughter shared the news of Gumbel’s death in a statement CBS Sports shared on X.
+(CNN) — Greg Gumbel, a longtime sports broadcaster described as “broadcasting royalty,” has died following a battle with cancer, his wife and daughter announced in a statement shared by CBS Sports on X. He was 78.

 “It is with profound sadness that we share the passing of our beloved husband and father, Greg Gumbel,” the statement read.
 “He passed away peacefully surrounded by much love after a courageous battle with cancer.”

-The Gumbels said Greg, who was a CBS Sports studio host and play-by-play announcer, faced his illness with “stoicism, grace and positivity.”
+The Gumbels said Greg, who was a CBS Sports studio host and play-by-play announcer, including five Super Bowls and the NCAA men’s basketball tournament for 25 years, faced his illness with “stoicism, grace and positivity.”

 “He was universally well-liked,” broadcaster Bob Costas told CNN’s Wolf Blitzer.
 “He was consistently excellent at his job.”